Code of Conduct

 Composition:

-- Step 1: Request for Non-Academic Appeal Committee Hearing Review: The Composition of a Non-Academic Appeal Committee Hearing Request Review Meeting will include the chairperson and four Non-Academic Appeal Committee members.
+- Step 1: Request for Appeal Hearing Review: The Composition of a Non-Academic Appeal Committee Hearing Request Review Meeting will include the chairperson and four Non-Academic Appeal Committee members.
 The Chair will ensure that at least one committee member is a student, except when student members have not been appointed/trained to the Non-Academic Appeal Committee or when an appeal hearing review is conducted outside of the regular Fall or Spring semester.
 In such cases, additional faculty/staff members will be appointed to reach the composition of four members.

 Hearing Outcome: Through the appeal process, the disciplinary standard determination may change or stay the same and the sanction of the Conduct Officer may be decreased, increased or upheld.